honeycombio/honeycomb-tcpagent/README.md

-(Under development)

 Honeypacket captures database network traffic and writes it as structured JSON to stdout, enabling query-level visibility with low overhead.
+Currently, MongoDB is supported and MySQL is under development.
+[Get in touch](https://honeycomb.io/help/) if you'd like support for something else!

 ## Quickstart For Go users